 The internship program permits the student to utilize her/his academic experience in both the academic and non-academic realm through teaching assistantships, placement in financial, social service, health-related or other organizations in the community.
-Up to six hours of credit at the 400-level may be earned through these outreach programs.
-Prerequisites: SO101, SO202, SO350, and consent of instructor.
+Prerequisites: SO101, SO202, SO350, or consent of instructor.
+May be repeated up to six credit hours.